Fleshgrinder/melaniegruber.de/src/projects/3000-01--the-stones-of-tears/the-stones-of-tears.md

 ## Project Summary
 An Incan silversmith is given the honor to work for the king, who gives him a huge amount of silver.
 But before he can start his work, the silver is stolen from him.
-The silversmith is desperate, as he is now facing certain death for losing the king’s silver.
+The silversmith is desperate, as he is now facing certain death for losing the kingʼs silver.
 Suddenly a blind old woman comes to his hut, kneels down, and starts to cry.
-With wonder the silversmith realizes that the woman’s tears turn into drops of silver.
+With wonder the silversmith realizes that the womanʼs tears turn into drops of silver.
 However, it is the greed of the silversmith that turns this miracle into a nightmare …